Lime vs Lemon - Health impact and Nutrition Comparison

 The lemon detox diet is a fasting program that is often kept for 5 to 10 days, during which people consume only lemon-based mixtures with no solid foods.

-However, the lemon detox fasting diet can have side effects, such as fatigue, headaches, malnutrition, and gastrointestinal issues.
-This diet does not help in removing toxins from the body, as is often believed.
-There is also no evidence that the lost weight will not be rapidly regained after the initial weight loss when resuming to a regular diet.
+However, the lemon detox fasting diet can have side effects like fatigue, headaches, malnutrition, and gastrointestinal issues.
+There is also no evidence that the lost weight will not be rapidly regained after the initial weight loss when resuming a regular diet.

 Health Benefits